Guardianship and Special Needs Children

 Many children with disabilities need specific guidance and assistance to make the best of the world around them.
 When they turn 18, however, the legal protections they had as children dissolve as they become legal adults.
-They have new rights and responsibilities, but there may be instances when they are not able to make complex decisions for themselves and may need someone to help them.
+They have new rights and responsibilities, but there may be instances when they cannot make complex decisions and may need someone to help them.

-For example, disabled adults may need assistance in managing investments, completing tax forms and seeking legal remedies, if applicable.
-In these situations, establishing a legal guardianship is very helpful to protect disabled children as they transition to potentially vulnerable adults.
-This article generally explains what guardianships are, how they are established and the benefits of having them in New York.
-When considering establishing a legal guardian for your child or loved one, it is best to have the counsel of knowledgeable New York guardianship attorney.
+For example, disabled adults may need assistance managing investments, completing tax forms, and seeking legal remedies, if applicable.
+In these situations, establishing legal guardianship is very helpful in protecting disabled children as they transition to potentially vulnerable adults.
+This article generally explains guardianships, their establishment, and their benefits.

-A guardianship is a legally protected relationship in which a person - the guardian - is allowed to make decisions on behalf of another person.
-The guardian is appointed by a judge to act on behalf of someone who cannot manage his or her own personal affairs.
-Guardianships are commonly used to benefit children, as they legally cannot enter into contracts or make legally binding decisions for themselves, but guardianships also can be used to protect disabled or incapacitated adults.
+A guardianship is a legally protected relationship in which a person, the guardian, is allowed to make decisions on behalf of another person.
+A judge appoints the guardian to act on behalf of someone who cannot manage their personal affairs.
+Guardianships are commonly used to benefit children, as they legally cannot enter into contracts or make legally binding decisions for themselves.
+Still, guardianships also can be used to protect disabled or incapacitated adults.

-Guardians may help people make or finalize decisions regarding basic needs such as food, clothing and shelter as well as more complex matters like medical care and financial decisions.
-This is especially important for young adults who have never had the responsibility of making important decisions on their own or who do not have the capacity to understand the gravity or long-term consequences of their choices.
+Guardians may help people make or finalize decisions regarding basic needs such as food, clothing, and shelter, as well as more complex matters like medical care and financial decisions.
+This is especially important for young adults who have never had the responsibility of making important decisions on their own or cannot understand their choices' gravity or long-term consequences.

-Essentially, the court will grant the powers necessary to protect the incapacitated person.
-The person seeking to establish the guardianship bears the burden of proving that the protected person either consents to the guardianship or is unable to provide for his or her personal needs or property and financial management and cannot adequately understand and appreciate the nature and consequences of such inability, as specified in Article 81 of the New York Mental Hygiene Law.
+The court will grant the powers necessary to protect the incapacitated person.
+The person seeking to establish the guardianship bears the burden of proving that the protected person either consents to the guardianship or is unable to provide for their personal needs or property and financial management and cannot adequately understand and appreciate the nature and consequences of such inability.

-In addition, another type of guardianship for developmentally disabled people is possible in New York under Article 17-A of the Surrogate's Court Procedure Act.
-For a guardian to be appointed under this Act, the protected person must have been certified as incapable of managing him or herself and his or her affairs because of a developmental disability that is permanent or likely to continue indefinitely by two licensed medical professionals.
+Another type of guardianship for developmentally disabled people is possible.
+For a guardian to be appointed under this Act, the protected person must have been certified as incapable of managing themselves and their affairs because of a developmental disability that is permanent or likely to continue indefinitely by two licensed medical professionals.

-Full guardianship is granted under Article 17-A unless the protected person is substantially self-supported by employment.
-Then, a limited guardianship of the property may be granted over all property other than wages or earnings, according to the New York State Office of Children & Family Services.
+Full guardianship is granted unless the protected person is substantially self-supported by employment.
+Then, a limited guardianship of the property may be granted overall property other than wages or earnings, according to the New York State Office of Children & Family Services.